Skip to content

 Behr Blank Canvas

-Blank Canvas was named the Behr Color of the Year for 2023!
+Blank Canvas was named the Behr Color of the Year back in 2023!
+(See the new ones here.)
 This creamy white paint color is quite similar in tone to Benjamin Moore White Dove.

 Blank Canvas has an LRV of 84.